dd-bim/datacat/README.md

 ````

 If you use the docker-compose configuration described above, you'll need to provide
-the appropriate connection parameters.
-You can add additional configuration settings
+the appropriate connection parameters to the database.
+You can add additional configuration
-as described in the Spring Boot documentation.
+settings as described in the Spring Boot documentation.

 ````bash
 $ ./mvnw spring-boot:run -Dspring-boot.run.arguments="\